 The Norwegian Scenic Route Rondane travels from Venabygdsfjellet to Folldal and then from Sollia Church to Enden.
 The total journey covers a distance of (75 km).
 The route meanders along the Rondane massif, which serves as the picturesque backdrop for many of the views.
 The route also travels past some cultural heritage landscapes giving a taste of history.

-Trails of Rondane National Park
+Rondane National Park Trails

 Hiking is the most common activity in the park, and there are plenty of opportunities to hike and explore this phenomenal mountainous region.
 Hiking is permitted throughout the park.
 The T-trails are marked with red Ts that are easy to find.